at1as/json-builder/README.md

 }
 ```

-This file must be title `data.json`
+This file must be titled `data.json`

 ## Building new JSON files

-Same steps as above (with defining the schema), however the data import steps is clearly not necessary.
+Same steps as above (with defining the schema), however the data import step is clearly not necessary.

 ### Running